 Best For – If your kid is an introvert and you are not able to talk through him/her about this topic, this app could be a good option.
 This will help him realize there are other children around with similar issues and thus help him open up more.

-Roo is an AI chat bot which you can only be accessible through the mobile browser.
-The interface is similar to iMessages or WhatsApp, where you can ask questions like “What happens during puberty?” or “is masturbation bad for health” and the bot will reply with predefined text and few relevant links.
+Roo is an AI chat bot which you can only be accessed through the mobile browser.
+The interface is similar to iMessages or WhatsApp, where you can ask questions like “What happens during puberty?” or “is masturbation bad for health” and the bot will reply with a predefined text and few relevant links.
 The app in itself is a novel idea and still has to go a long way but it certainly brings you closer to the feeling of talking to an actual person.

 The website has a huge library of FAQs which addresses a variety of topics.
 The source of these pieces of information is also mentioned on the site and you can fact-check for yourself.
 Roo caters to an age group ranging from puberty to adulthood.
 The app also lets you take appointments with health experts which is chargeable.
 You can also get guidance about your health condition on call and then book services accordingly.
 This is way better than searching queries and visiting forums on Google to get inaccurate information.